autonomys/subspace-docs/versioned_docs/version-latest/operators_and_staking/intro.md

 ### Staking

 The Subspace Network relies on staking from both domain operators and farmers to secure the network and provide resources.
-Subspace implements a Nominated Proof-of-Stake algorithm where farmers endorse operators who execute transactions and produce blocks.
+Subspace implements a Nominated Proof-of-Stake algorithm where token holders endorse operators who execute transactions and produce blocks.

 Our staking model consists of two tiers:

 - Farmers earn rewards proportional to their pledged storage.
 Farmers can choose to nominate operators and back them with their own stake, increasing their chance of being elected as a slot leader.
 Farmers, who have earned storage rewards, nominate operators to execute transactions.
 This nomination system balances the power between farmers and operators and both parties share the rewards and the potential penalties (slashing).

 - Operators stake to gain the right to execute transactions within a domain and produce blocks.
 They are responsible for validating and executing transactions, producing execution receipts, and applying state transitions and earn rewards for their work.
-The operator chances to be elected as a slot leader are weighted by stake.
+The operator's chances to be elected as a slot leader are weighted by stake.
 Operators can be nominated by farmers.

 ### Stake epoch

 Stake epoch is a designated period in domain blocks within a blockchain system that marks each stake allocation re-adjustment period.
-Occurring every `StakeEpochDuration` blocks (at the moment, it's set to every 600 blocks or ~10 minutes), an epoch transition triggers specific actions such as finalizing operator domain switches, deregistering operators, unlocking operators and their associated funds, and recalculating stake distribution for the Verifiable Random Function (VRF) election.
+Occurring every `StakeEpochDuration` blocks (at the moment, it's set to every 100 blocks or ~10 minutes), an epoch transition triggers specific actions such as finalizing operator domain switches, deregistering operators, unlocking operators and their associated funds, and recalculating stake distribution for the Verifiable Random Function (VRF) election.
 These transitions are designed to adjust the stake distribution dynamically, finalize various staking-related operations, process rewards, and manage deposits and withdrawals.
 The uniform duration across all domains helps maintain consistency in the network, while the specific starting point for each domain's epoch transition may vary based on when it is registered, helping to amortize the load of these transitions.

 :::note
 Read [Subspace Subnomicon](https://subnomicon.subspace.network/docs/category/decoupled-execution) to get a full picture behind decoupled execution!
 :::